Equinomy

 Capitalism is wrong, Communism is worse.

-A new solution to capitalism is proposed here.
-A more efficient, just, free, and sustainable economic system exists, an Equinomy balancing powers to counter capitalism in the market economy.
+A new solution to capitalism is proposed, more efficient, just, free, and sustainable.
+This solution is called Equinomy and balances powers to counter capitalism in a real market economy.

-3 changes are needed to create a better economic system:
+3 major changes are needed to create this Equinomy:

-1. a Significant Basic Income for Everyone (at 50% of GDP)
+1. a Significant Basic Income for everyone (based on 50% of a nation’s GDP)

-2. a Balance of Power in Companies (between customers, employees, and shareholders in the Boardroom)
+2. a Balance of Power in companies (customers, employees, and shareholders need to be represented in the board)

-3. a Positive Market Economy (with competition and cooperation) to achieve a better efficiency
+3. a Real Market Economy (with free competition and free cooperation) to achieve a better efficiency

 Will it work?
-Yes, like democracy (with checks and balances) works, even if it was a dream only three centuries ago.
+Yes, like democracy works, with checks and balances.
+Democracy was just a dream only three centuries ago.

 https://www.amazon.fr/Destins-Capitalisme-Quaternaire-Sebastien-Groyer/dp/295630352X